Most Popular Fonts at MyFonts in 2015

 TDC Beatrice Warde Scholarship

 “While going through our archives, the Type Directors Club discovered that Beatrice Warde was its first female member.
-It was very exciting to learn that Ms. Warde, journalist, typographical scholar, and communicator on typography, was part of our organization.”until February 11, 2016
+It was very exciting to learn that Ms. Warde, journalist, typographical scholar, and communicator on typography, was part of our organization.”

 The Missing 11th of the Month